 Consumer expectations have evolved drastically over the last decade.
 Technology and digitization, along with shifts in the demographic, economic, and cultural landscape, have brought about a new type of customer.

 Today's shoppers have instant access to unlimited information and goods.
 You can order something on Amazon with one click, and have it arrive on your doorstep the next day.
 Meanwhile, data is working behind the scenes to provide personalized recommendations at precisely the right time, so you always have what you need without really having to think about it.
 But it's not just about convenience: With more options than ever before, people expect more from the companies they choose to do business with, from data privacy to customer advocacy.
-This goes for both big brands and one-on-one service providers.
+This goes for both big brands and independent service providers.

 So, how can you stay competitive and keep up with the modern-day consumer?
 The key is to understand what they value, and adjust your business strategy to meet those expectations.